samplchallenges/SAMPL8/physical_properties/pKa/pKa_challenge_instructions.md

 All possible tautomers of each ionization (charge) state are defined as distinct protonation microstates.

 ### Submitting your predictions
 A submission template file can be found in the [submission_template/](submission_template/) directory and an example submission file can be found in [example_submission_file/](example_submission_file/).
-Predictions must be submitted via our AWS submissions server, [http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-pKa](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL7-pKa). **Note that as of Sept.
-28, 2020, this format is being corrected/changed/clarified.
-Please follow our [email list](http://eepurl.com/dPj11j) (be sure to indicate interest in SAMPL7 and pKa) to get a notification when we fix the format and update instructions, likely Sept.
-30 or Oct.
-1**.
+Predictions must be submitted via our AWS submissions server, [http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-pKa](http://sampl-submit.us-west-1.elasticbeanstalk.com/submit/SAMPL8-pKa).

+**For any critical updates, please follow our [email list](http://eepurl.com/dPj11j) (be sure to indicate interest in SAMPL8 and pKa).**.

 ### Filling out the submission file

 - Fill one [`submission_template/pKa_prediction_template.csv`](submission_template/pKa_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.
 Your filename should begin with the characters "pKa".

 - Record the pair of microstates IDs associated with each relative free energy calculation between the reference state and the predicted microstates.
-Enumerated microstates, IDs, SMILES strings and SDF/MOL2 files can be found in https://github.com/samplchallenges/SAMPL7/tree/master/physical_property/pKa/microstates.
+Enumerated microstates, IDs, SMILES strings and SDF/MOL2 files can be found in https://github.com/samplchallenges/SAMPL8/tree/master/physical_property/pKa/microstates.

 - We **highly recommend including your predicted macroscopic pKa values for each compound in your `Method` section** in the specified format; see template.